michelefenu/nur/README.md

-# Nuraghe Theme
+# Nur Theme

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-**Nuraghe** is inspired by the bold landscapes, luminous sunsets, and millennia-old heritage of the island of Sardinia.
+**Nur** is inspired by the bold landscapes, luminous sunsets, and millennia-old heritage of the island of Sardinia.

 Rooted in ancient echoes of vibrant terracotta sunsets, mediterranean earth tones, ancient stone, crystalline shores, and the legendary nuraghe towers the theme brings a warm, relaxing, and accessible experience for long coding sessions.